 On 15 June, the Wellington Branch of NZCFS and the New Zealand China Trade Association hosted New Zealand Consul-General to West China, Alistair Crozier, in conjunction with the New Zealand Contemporary China Research Centre, and the New Zealand Institute of International Affairs Wellington Branch.

-Alistair spoke of New Zealand’s Consulate-General opening in Chengdu, 2014 and the enormous progress that has been made since that date both in Sichuan and beyond.
+Alistair spoke of New Zealand’s Consulate-General opening in Chengdu; in 2014 and the enormous progress that has been made since that date both in Sichuan Province and beyond.
 Alistair also acknowledged the past history shared between New Zealand and Sichuan; notably the route of Rewi Alley moving through the province on route to his further endeavours, and the significant cultural connection shared between the area and Bill Willmott, former President of the NZCFS, and a life member of the same.